 During the first two years of freelancing, Silvia worked for KCA London, producing content for the master-planning of museums and cultural destinations around the world, with a focus on cultural interpretation and cultural diplomacy.
 In 2019, she co-authored the book Patterns in Art, which was shortlisted for both the AWDA Women in Design Award and the Communication Arts Design Award.
 Silvia is currently writing her second non-fiction book, which will come out in 2021.

 "Studying philosophy at Reading helped me become clear, concise and to the point in what I want to say.
 Not only that, it also taught me what is relevant to say.
 I wanted to become a journalist and I believe the inquisitive approach I have developed thanks to philosophy is key in my work.
-My goal is to do a job which enables me to learn and inform, asking difficult questions and popularising the answers.
+My goal is to do a job that enables me to learn and inform, asking difficult questions and popularising the answers.
 I want to try and make sense of the world as best I can, and to express that to others."